zjrwtx/zjrwtx/README.md

 I am focusing on Multi-agent framework、synthetic data、RL.

-I am working at one bigtech in china,previous CAMEL-AI,EigentAI
+I am working at one bigtech in china,prev CAMEL-AI,EigentAI

 I am a medical undergraduate student graduating in 2025-7.